Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Core Wi-Fi Features

-Designing aggregation level estimators can help in queue backlogging. \textcite{hassani2021quick} use \ac{ML} techniques on obtained hardware-level timestamps to determine the aggregation level implemented at a given \ac{AP}.
-A logistic regression estimator model is used to devise an accurate aggregation level estimator with low computational complexity.
-The solution is implemented in non-rooted hardware as client nodes, where the achieved accuracy to determine the proper aggregation level is close to \SI{100}{\percent}.
+Aggregation level estimators can help in queue backlogging. \textcite{hassani2021quick} use \ac{ML} techniques on obtained hardware-level timestamps to determine the aggregation level implemented at a given \ac{AP}.
+A logistic regression estimator model provides an accurate aggregation level estimator with low computational complexity.
+This solution is implemented in non-rooted hardware as client devices, where the achieved accuracy to determine the proper aggregation level is close to \SI{100}{\percent}.

-Frame aggregation settings can also be consider the associated energetic costs \cite{karmakar2019online}.
-Based on the channel condition (given by the \ac{SNR} value), the aggregation level is selected as the ones with the less \ac{FER} to reduce the energetic costs caused by re-transmissions.
-The solution is a combination of an online learning algorithm to define a set of suitable aggregation levels and fuzzy logic to select the most suitable level from that set, by estimating which frame size would have the lowest \ac{FER}.
-Following this approach, the resulting energy efficiency with \num{10} stations is \SI{14}{\percent} better when compared to the standard use of \ac{A-MSDU} and \ac{A-MPDU} mechanisms.
+Frame aggregation settings can also consider the associated energy costs \cite{karmakar2019online}.
+Based on the channel condition (given by the \ac{SNR} value), the aggregation level is selected as the one with the smallest \ac{FER} to reduce the energy costs caused by retransmissions.
+The solution combines an online learning algorithm to define a set of suitable aggregation levels and fuzzy logic to select the most suitable level from that set, by estimating which frame size would have the lowest \ac{FER}.
+With this approach, the resulting energy efficiency with \num{10} stations is \SI{14}{\percent} better when compared to the standard use of \ac{A-MSDU} and \ac{A-MPDU} mechanisms.

-Finally, channel condition and impact of collisions are jointly addressed in \cite{lin2009machine} to adjust both the frame size and \ac{CW}.
+Finally, channel condition and impact of collisions are jointly addressed by \textcite{lin2009machine} to adjust both the frame size and \ac{CW}.
 An \ac{ANN} model is trained with frame size-throughput patterns to provide a gradient indicating the direction of the optimal frame and the \ac{CW} sizes.
-Simulation results, provided for \num{10} mobile users, show that throughput is when compared to the case that only the frame size is optimized and without considering the optimal \ac{CW}.
+Simulation results, provided for \num{10} mobile users, show that throughput is improved when compared to the case when only the frame size is optimized (i.e., without additionally considering the optimal \ac{CW}).